Sally Boazman: Books, records, and activities

 In 2003 she narrated the poem Crawl of The Light Brigade for the CD recording Guide Cats for the Blind.
 In 2007 she wrote the book The Sally Traffic Handbook and narrated a CD for the Highways Agency called Hear When the Going's Good, providing advice to lorry drivers.

 TomTom navigation has a Sally Traffic voice available for its GPS units.
 Proceeds from purchase of the voice driving set go to the charity BBC Children in Need.

 From 10 to 19 November 2007, she cycled across 400 km of Kenya's Rift Valley to support charity Transaid.
 In 2009 she presented the Gold level Sony Radio Academy Award for drivetime entertainment to her fellow broadcaster Chris Evans, while in 2007 the Gold level Entertainment award honoured the Chris Evans Drivetime show and staff, of which Boazman was part.
 She also won the Truck & Driver Driver's Choice award for Best Traffic Information in 2009.

 On 29 October 2011, she presented The Road to Nowhere for BBC One in London and South East England, a documentary celebrating the 25th anniversary of the M25.
 The programme sees Boazman journeying around the motorway and examining its economic and environmental impact, as well as other ways it has changed Britain's society.

 Personal life

-She lives in Ipswich with her son Harry (born 1987), who is a musician.
+She lives in Ipswich with her son Harry (born 1987), who is a musician, after living in Addlestone for a while.
 She was a regular participant at Truckfest, appearing in every event between 2002 and 2006.